 Process

 Neighbourhood Planning was introduced by the Localism Act in 2011.
 This led to the creation of an organization called Locality to help implement this new law.
 Locality is a national membership network for community organisations.
 Locality have provided a guide on how to produce a NP on their Neighbourhood Planning website.
 WDC has also produced a NP Guide.
 The following is a brief summary of the Process.
 If you want more detailed information then follow the links in the Document Library.
-Our current position in the process is highlighted in Red.
+Our NP gained approval at its Referendum and has now been made (adopted) by WDC.

 The formal stages of preparing the Neighbourhood Plan in accordance with the Neighbourhood Planning (General) Regulations 2012 and the Wealden Guide to Neighbourhood Planning 2018 are: